scientific-python/cookie/docs/pages/index.md

 ## Related Resources

-This guide does _not_ cover the basics of Python itself or the scientific Python libraries.
-We recommend the [SciPy Lecture Notes](https://scipy-lectures.org/).
+This guide does _not_ cover the basics of Python itself or the scientific Python libraries; it focuses on making or maintaining a package.
+We recommend the [SciPy Lecture Notes](https://scipy-lectures.org/) if you want info.

 This guide also does not cover version control, but it is essential to have a basic facility with git to use these tools successfully.
 We recommend the